octomix/josson/README.md

 #### 69. month()

+Returns the month (from 1 to 12) component of a datetime.

     '2022-01-02T03:04:05'.month() ==> 1

     month('2022-02-04T13:14:15') ==> 2

 #### 70. year()

+Returns the year component of a datetime.

     '2022-01-02T03:04:05'.year() ==> 2022

     year('2022-02-04T13:14:15') ==> 2022

 #### 71. plusSeconds()

+Adds the specified seconds to a datetime value.

     '2022-01-02T03:04:05'.plusSeconds(9) ==> "2022-01-02T03:04:14"